How Much Omega-3 You Need for Cardiovascular Health

 - But the typical Western diet is not balanced and contains up to 30 times more omega-6 fat than omega-3 fat.

 - Learn how much you should get and the best sources.

-Your cells are surrounded by a double layer of fat that determine how they are—how they communicate with each other, the types of molecules they produce and how flexible they are to squeeze through the tiniest blood vessels to deliver their nutrients and eliminate waste.
+Your cells are surrounded by a double layer of fat that determines how healthy they are—how they communicate with each other, the types of molecules they produce and how flexible they are to squeeze through the tiniest blood vessels to deliver their nutrients and eliminate waste.
 There are two major classes of fats, saturated and unsaturated.
-But as you’ll see, the most important ones most people aren’t getting enough of are the omega-3 fatty acids.

 Importantly, not all unsaturated fats are the same.
 There are two major types—omega-3 fatty acids and omega-6 fatty acids.
 Omega-3s are found in high amounts in plant oils and cold-water fish.
 In addition to containing saturated fats, beef contains relatively high amounts of omega-6 fatty.1-3

 For overall health, we need a balance of omega-3s and omega-6s.
 Unfortunately, most people eat too much omega-6 fatty acids and not enough omega-3s.
 In fact, the typical Western diet contains up to 30 times more omega-6 fat than omega-3 fat.4,5